Lapin0t/phd-manuscript/main/02_games.typ

 #remark[Container to Game][ Although games include information about passive
-  positions which containers do not, we can guess this information and inject containters into games as follows.
+  positions which containers do not, we can guess this information and inject containers into games as follows.

   $ ceil(ar) cl (Sigma cl icont.t th I) -> game.g th I th ((i cl I) times Sigma .icont.qry th i) \
     ceil(Sigma) :=